In the following section you will find some specific guidance on the most common sorts of petitions.

-Only a small number of emergencies can be important enough to prevent you from writing a Final Exam.
+Very few emergencies can be important enough to prevent you from writing a Final Exam.
 If, for example, something happens the day before your exam that means you miss one day of studying, you should still be sufficiently prepared to write.
 The question the petitions team will ask when reviewing your petition is not “Are these the optimal conditions for you to write this exam?” but “Are you so incapacitated that you cannot write this exam?”

 - Illness: A short letter, submitted promptly with accurate contact information, accompanied by proper documentation, and your petition will be answered speedily.

 - Sort of Ill": If you are not feeling your best but are not incapacitated, you must make a decision: if you go in to write the exam, that will be your one attempt.
 The Faculty almost never grants “re-writes,” and definitely not because you were not able to perform as well as you thought you could, or because you made the wrong decision.
 You are in the best position to make the decision, and so it is left to you.
 However, you must live with the results of the choice you make.